cdavisj/cse15l-lab-reports/remote-servers.md

 ![vscode-open](images/vscode-open.png)

-Keep in mind, I have a theme installed here called Palenight High Constrast from the Material theme pack.
+Keep in mind, I have a theme installed here called Palenight High Contrast from the Material theme pack.
 Furthermore, you will see a welcome page with some useful information about vscode.
 If you don't want to see this on startup everytime, make sure to uncheck the box for "Show welcome page on startup".

 # Remote Servers